joannasam/dataviz-portfolio/final-project-part-two.md

 2. Did you connect to Emily's story?
 How helpful were the visualizations?

 I found the story quite relatable, being a CMU student myself.
-I completely understand the pressures protagonist faced.
+I completely understand the pressures that the protagonist faced.
 I wish the **visualizations were more detailed and impactful**.

 3. How do you feel about workplace attitudes towards mental health after walking through this storyboard?